 Trek La Ciudad Perdida – the Lost City Trek

 We’re seriously glad that Claire Sturzaker from Tales of a Backpacker is writing about the Lost City Trek, we really wanted to, but the humidity of the region just beat us down.
 However, reading what Clare has to say, I’m almost convinced to go back now!
+This is one of the hikes near Cartagena, Colombia.
+It’s certainly, because of the humidity, the most challenging hiking near Cartagena.

 La Ciudad Perdida or Lost City Trek is one of the best adventures to have in Colombia.
 The Teyuna people built the city deep in the forest around 800 AD (approximately 650 years before Machu Picchu was built!) but the city was abandoned during the Spanish conquest.
 The city was ‘lost’ to all outsiders for hundreds of years until it was finally rediscovered in 1972 by accident when some local treasure hunters stumbled across the stone steps leading through the jungle up to the city.